sworks692/CloneMC-entirely-in-Pure-C/README.md

 # CloneMC-entirely-in-Pure-C
 CloneMc is currently a highly early alpha version of a recreation or supposed recreation of Minecraft beta 1.7.3 in Pure C With Open GL Rendering 1.1 that is able to run on systems as low as Windows XP and technically can even run on Windows 98.

 If anyone is needing to play on the newest zip version of this program CloneMCSingleMultiCodeTest.zip, the zlib.dll from the DLLS folder is a bit too new for old systems, so it is highly recommded it is swapped out for older versions of operating system chosen in C:\Windows\System32.
 Singleplayer worlds is a bit weird.
+There is also a zip file with a zlib.dll file in the dll32 subfolder, this folder was from ZLIB dll home page.

 The second newest version of this program, in the CloneMCtest + Makefile folder, has good singleplayer worlds, but doesn't support multiplayer like the newest version.